InsideTracker

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

 Folate measures vitamin B9, a nutrient that may support oxygen-carrying red blood cell production and tissue repair.
-For athletes, maintaining adequate folate levels could be important for endurance and recovery optimisation.
+For active individuals, maintaining adequate folate levels could be important for endurance and recovery optimisation.

 Reference ranges may vary between laboratories.
 When you order a test, a BIG-registered doctor assesses your personal results in context.
 For treatment decisions, discuss your results with your GP.